 One in four visits we make to the GP is for pain affecting the bones, muscles, ligaments, tendons and nerves (musculoskeletal pain).
-Osteopathy, a hands-on therapy devised in the 19th century by the US physician and surgeon, Dr Andrew Still, offers a gentle way to help relieve such pain and stiffness without the need for medication and more invasive treatments such as surgery.
+Osteopathy, a hands-on therapy devised in the 19th century by the US physician and surgeon, Dr Andrew Still, offers a gentle way to help relieve such pain and stiffness, either alone or in combination with more conventional treatment.

 Ease back and neck pain

 Although often thought of as a treatment for back and neck pain, osteopathy can help a wide range of conditions, including:

 - postural imbalances caused by driving or work strain

 “People over 50 often have some osteoarthritis in the spine, which can manifest itself as stiffness and aching and the occasional acute spasm.
 Osteopaths aim to reduce chronic tension in the muscles and ligaments to improve mobility of the spine, which in turn can make the back or neck feel much easier and reduce the number of acute episodes,” says osteopath James Adatia, who practises in Brighton and Hove.

 - An initial consultation usually takes from 45 minutes to an hour and subsequent treatments 30 to 40 minutes.